Antisemitism in Islam: Range of opinions

-The Quran on Jews in its historical setting
+Jews in the Quran

-No mention of Jews during Meccan period
+No mention of Jews during the Meccan period

 Jews are not mentioned at all in verses dating from the Meccan period.
-According to Bernard Lewis, the coverage given to Jews is relatively insignificant.
+According to Bernard Lewis, the attention given to Jews is relatively insignificant.

 Terms referring to Jews

 Bani Israil

-The Quran makes specific references to the Banū Isrāʾīl (meaning "the Children of Israel"), a term which occurs 44 times in the Quran, although it's unclear whether it refers exclusively to the Jews or both Jews and Christians as a single religious group.
-In the Quran, Jews are not an ethnic group but a religious group, while Banū Isrāʾīl were an ethnic group, and according to the Quran they were not following Judaism.
+The Quran makes 44 specific references to the Banū Isrāʾīl (the Children of Israel). although the term might refer to both Jews and Arab Christians as a single religious lineage.
+In surah 2:140 of the Quran, Jews (Yahūdi) are considered a religious group, while Banū Isrāʾīl are an ethnic group.

 Yahud and Yahudi

-The Arabic term Yahūd, denoting Jews, and Yahūdi occur 11 times, and the verbal form hāda (meaning "to be a Jew/Jewish") occurs 10 times.
-According to Khalid Durán, the negative passages use Yahūd, while the positive references speak mainly of the Banū Isrāʾīl.
+The Arabic terms Yahūd (Jew) and Yahūdi (Jews), occur 11 times, and the verb hāda (meaning "to be a Jew") occurs 10 times.
+According to Khalid Duran, the negative passages use Yahūd, while the positive references speak mainly of the Banū Isrāʾīl.

-Negative references to specific Jews
+Negative references to Jews

 The references in the Quran to Jews are interpreted in different ways.
 According to Frederick M. Schweitzer and Marvin Perry, these references are "mostly negative".
-According to Tahir Abbas, the general references to Jews are favorable, with only those addressed to particular groups of Jews containing harsh criticisms.
+According to Tahir Abbas, the general references to Jews are favorable, with only those addressed to particular groups of Jews containing harsh criticism.

 Adoption of Jewish practices

-According to Bernard Lewis and other scholars, the earliest verses of the Quran were largely sympathetic to Jews.
-Muhammad admired them as monotheists and saw them as natural adherents to the new faith, and Jewish practices helped model early Islamic behavior, such as midday prayer, prayers on Friday, Ramadan fasting (modelled after the Jewish Yom Kippur fast on the tenth of the month of Tishrei), and most famously the fact that until 623 CE Muslims prayed toward Jerusalem, not Mecca.
+According to Bernard Lewis and some other scholars, the earliest verses of the Quran were largely sympathetic to Jews.
+Muhammad admired them as fellow monotheists and saw them as natural adherents to his new faith.
+Early Islam followed similar religious practices to Jews, and may have been modeled to a degree on Judaism: